xpqz/dyalog-docs/unix-user-guide/docs/starting-apl.md

 The parameters are listed in the table below; the more frequently used environment variables are included in the following section.

-Parameters for the mapl or dyalog script:
+Table: Parameters for the mapl or dyalog script:

 |Parameter|Purpose|
 |---|---|